 Corporate Income Tax

-Corporations incorporated or with a permanent establishment in Argentina are subject to corporate income tax on worldwide income at a rate of up to 35% (25%, 30% or 35%).
+Corporations incorporated in Argentina or permanent establishments of foreign corporations are subject to corporate income tax on worldwide income at graduated rates up to 35% (25%, 30% or 35%).

 Personal Income Tax